 Low porosity hair does not need protein as it already carries a lot of its own natural protein called Keratin.

-Low porosity hair is very protein sensitive so its best to stay away from products containing protein as it could make your hair feel very brittle and hard.
-This will lead to breakage and damaged strands of hair.
+Low porosity hair is very protein sensitive so it’s best to stay away from products containing protein as it could make your hair feel very brittle and hard.
+This will only lead to breakage and damaged strands of hair.

 Final thoughts on low porosity hair care